 Remind yourself of WHO He is, and what HE can do

 I want you to remember that the Jesus who calmed the storm over 3000 years ago in Luke 8:22-25 is the same one who can and will calm the storm in your life today.
 He is the same Jesus who will arise and command the roaring waters to be still, and he will lead you to green pastures where he will restore your soul.

 But I also want you to remind yourself of who He is.

-Instead of focusing on defeat and fear, remind yourself of that Jesus is the God of all; he is the God who calms the raging storms, and neither will he leave you nor forsake you.
+Instead of focusing on how hard the situation is; on how tough the storm is; and on how defeated you feel, remind yourself of that Jesus is the God of all; He is the God who calms the raging storms, and never will he leave you nor forsake you.